-But what if we have made mistakes?
-What if some of them are serious errors in judgment?
+But what if we have made mistakes and made bad choices in our lives?
 God has assured us of His forgiveness, but what about the forgiveness of our neighbors, our friends, our families and our employers?
 Can we ever overcome a bad reputation and get a second opportunity to make a good first impression?

 The answer is an emphatic, “Yes!”

 Do not be discouraged and do not give up.
 The first thing to do is to look to God’s Word for guidance.

 “All Scripture is inspired by God and is useful to teach us what is true and to make us realize what is wrong in our lives.
 It corrects us when we are wrong and teaches us to do what is right.”
 (2 Timothy 3:16 NLT).